Sarah Miriam Peale: Life

-Sarah and her sisters, Anna Claypoole and Margaretta, were different from the middle-class women of the time, as they experienced schooling, how to be a wife and mother, as well as developed entrepreneurial skills from their family such as art.
+Sarah and her sisters, Anna Claypoole and Margaretta Angelica, were different from the middle-class women of the time, as they experienced schooling, how to be a wife and mother, as well as developed entrepreneurial skills from their family such as art.

 As a young girl, she gained experience doing the finishing touches on her father's paintings.
 Her first public works date from 1816 with subjects such as flowers and still-life, but soon turned to portraiture.
 In 1818, she spent three months with Rembrandt Peale, her cousin, in Baltimore, and again in 1820 and 1822.
 He influenced her early painting style and subject matter, as did critic John Neal.
 For 25 years, she painted in Baltimore (1822–1847) and, intermittently, in Washington, D.C.
 She attended sessions of Congress, and painted portraits of many public figures.